Angryrou/UDAO2022/udao/docs/user_guide/data_processing.rst

           key = self.keys[idx]
           return self.features.get(key), self.objectives.get(key)

 You can then set up the data handler, based on the iterator.
-Here we use :py:func:`~udao.data.handler.data_handler.create_data_processor` to generate a dynamic function.
+Here we use :py:func:`~udao.data.handler.data_processor.create_data_processor` to generate a dynamic function.
 But :py:class:`udao.data.handler.data_processor.DataProcessor` can also be instantiated directly.
 This enables to obtain a training dataloader ready for model training::

   from udao.data.handler import DataHandler, FeaturePipeline, create_data_processor